 - Better Decisions.
 Metrics provide a framework for making business decisions.
 With the numbers in black and white, you can make well-reasoned decisions on how to proceed.
 If it improves your key metrics, consider it.
 If not, move on.

 Getting started with metrics is easier than you might think.
-Many small business owners don’t understand how simple it can be to collect and analyze these important numbers.
+Many small business owners fail to understand how simple it can be to collect and analyze these important numbers.
 A simple seven-step process gets you started.

 - Define Your Goals.
 Make a list of business goals.
 Goals might include sales objectives, target profit margins, or success at signing up new customers.